federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 		  - 'transfer_option_description_language' with the value of 'eng'
 	    - AttributeCreator_6 and AttributeCreator_7 are both sent to Attribute_Creator_9 transformer.
 	    - AttributeCreator_9 creates 'protocol' with value of 'ESRI REST: Map Service'
-		- Stream 3b sent to AttributeExposer_4 transformer.
+		- Data stream 3b sent to AttributeExposer_4 transformer.
-      - Stream 3c includes all resource data with neither 'WMS' nor 'ESRI REST' as the format value.
+      - Data stream 3c includes all resource data with neither 'WMS' nor 'ESRI REST' as the format value.
-	    - Stream 3c sent to AttributeExposer_4 transformer.
+	    - Data stream 3c sent to AttributeExposer_4 transformer.
-	- Streams 3a, 3b and 3c are merged as Stream 3 at the AttributeExposer_4 transformer, where 'id' attribute is exposed.
+	- Data streams 3a, 3b and 3c are merged as Stream 3 at the AttributeExposer_4 transformer, where 'id' attribute is exposed.
     - ListBuilder transformer recreates resources{} list containing stream 3 attributes that were previously exploded.
-	- Stream 3 sent to FEATURE_MERGER_2 transformer.
+	- Data stream 3 sent to FEATURE_MERGER_2 transformer.
-  - Stream 4 retains all attributes except resources{} list attribute.
+  - Data stream 4 retains all attributes except resources{} list attribute.
-    - Stream 4 sent to FEATURE_MERGER_2 transformer.
+    - Data stream 4 sent to FEATURE_MERGER_2 transformer.
-- Streams 3 & 4 are joined on the _uuid attribute.
+- Data streams 3 & 4 are joined on the _uuid attribute.
 - Out of scope attributes are removed.
 - New attributes created in this transformer are exposed.
 - ListSorter sorts resources{} list alphabetically by resources{}.format items.